 The Sentieon® Genomics software includes an improved algorithm to perform the variant calling step of germline DNA analysis.
-The pipeline used for DNAscope is similar to the DNAseq® one described in Typical usage for DNAscope.
-DNAscope can perform structural variant calling in addition to calling SNPs and small indels.
+The pipeline used for DNAscope is similar to the DNAseq® one described in Typical usage for DNAseq®, but with differences in both alignment and variant calling.
+DNAscope accepts model files to improve processing speed and accuracy, and it can perform structural variant calling in addition to calling SNPs and small indels.
+DNAscope is recommended for datasets sequenced from human or other mammalian samples.

 - The FASTA file containing the nucleotide sequence of the reference genome corresponding to the sample you will analyze. - One or multiple FASTQ files containing the nucleotide sequence of the sample to be analyzed.
 These files contain the raw reads from the DNA sequencing.
 The software supports inputting FASTQ files compressed using GZIP.
-The software only supports files containing quality scores in Sanger format (Phred+33). - (Optional) The Single Nucleotide Polymorphism database (dbSNP) data that you want to include in the pipeline.
-The data is used in the form of a VCF file; you can use a VCF file compressed with bgzip and indexed. - (For SNPs and small indels calling) A machine learning model file.
+The software only supports files containing quality scores in Sanger format (Phred+33). - A sequencing platform specific machine learning model file that can be accessed from https://github.com/Sentieon/sentieon-models. - (Optional) A BED file containing variant calling intervals.
+Recommended for whole-exome or targeted sequencing data. - (Optional) The Single Nucleotide Polymorphism database (dbSNP) data that you want to include in the pipeline.
+The data is used in the form of a VCF file; you can use a VCF file compressed with bgzip and indexed.

-The following steps compose the typical bioinformatics pipeline for a tumor-normal matched pair:
+The following steps compose the typical bioinformatics pipeline for DNAscope: